China's Unipec suspends U.S. oil imports as trade spat intensifies

 China’s prohibitive import tariff, which amounts to close to $18 a barrel when crude is at $70, has also deterred other Chinese buyers such as state-owned companies PetroChina, as well as state-controlled Zhenhua Oil and independent refiners, from importing U.S. crude, they said.

 Meanwhile, a narrower price spread between the Brent and Dubai crude benchmarks has made oil from Europe and Africa that is similar in quality to the U.S. crude more affordable for China.
+DUB-EFS-1M

 China’s oil imports from West Africa are set to rebound in August to 1.6 million bpd, the highest since May, according to data on Eikon.